bluek8s/kubedirector/vagrant/README.md

 ### Stop environment

- - Open the terminal where you cloned kubedirector
+ - Open the terminal on your developement machine where you cloned kubedirector
  - Navigate to the `vagrant` folder
  - Issue `vagrant suspend`